theneilharris/thunderbird-easy-meeting-opener/README.md

    - The "Open Meeting Link" menu item will be enabled if a meeting link is found
    - Select "Open Meeting Link" from the context menu
    - The meeting link will open in your default browser

+   2b. **Email Attendees**:
+      - Right-click on the calendar event
+      - Select "Email Attendees" from the context menu (enabled when attendees are found)
+      - Thunderbird's compose window will open with attendee addresses, subject and body pre-filled

 3. **Smart Menu Behavior**:
    - The "Open Meeting Link" menu item is automatically enabled/disabled